onsip/SIP.js/docs/README.md

 ### SimpleUser class

 The [SimpleUser](./simple-user.md) class provides a representation of a simple internet endpoint (a simple user agent).
-It requires an understanding of what a phone call is (but minimal knowledge of SIP) and fluency in JavaScript (for example, how to use a `Promise`).
+It requires an understanding of what a phone call is, but minimal knowledge of SIP.
 There are working [Demonstrations](../demo/README.md) provided to help get started.
 It is the recommended interface for many applications.
 It has its limitations.
 The [SimpleUser](./simple-user.md) class is implemented on top of the [API](./api.md) framework.

 ### API framework

 The [API](./api.md) framework is intended to provide a complete and suitable framework on which to build most end user applications - business phones, video conferencing endpoints, smart doorbells.
 A working knowledge of the SIP protocol is a prerequisite for using it.
-(The SIP protocol is an internet standard the details of which are well beyond the scope of the documentation here.
-However, there are many resources available on the internet.)
-The framework provides infrastructure to connect with a SIP server as well as setup and maintain SIP registrations, sessions and subscription.
-Tthere are no user interface components in it.
+The framework provides infrastructure to connect with a SIP server as well as establish and maintain SIP registrations, sessions and subscriptions.
+There are no user interface components in it.
 The source code of the [SimpleUser](./simple-user.md) class is well documented and provides a good example of how to get started using the [API](./api.md) framework.
 The framework is implemented on top of the [Core](./core.md) library.

 ### Core library

 The [Core](./core.md) library provides lower level representations of the elements which comprise the SIP protocol.
 It implements the constructs required by user agents.
 It strives to be RFC complient.
-It is intended to provide the foundational building blocks upon which to build a higher level abstraction.
+It is intended to provide the foundational building blocks upon which to build a higher level abstraction suitable for any application.